things to know about travelling to sweden

 13. …and be aware that it’s not cheap

-Another thing to be aware of when it comes to alcohol is that it’s not cheap.
+Another item for things to know about Sweden before you go is that alcohol is not cheap.
 This includes whether you’re buying it in a store, or in a restaurant or bar.

 14. Be sure to go island hopping